 The Four Knights Game, Spanish Variation: Bb4 arises after 1.e4 e5 2.Nf3 Nc6 3.Nc3 Nf6 4.Bb5 Bb4 and falls under ECO code C49.
-With 5,062 games in the master database, it is a specialized opening choice.
+With 2.7 million Lichess games across all rating levels, it is a specialized opening choice.

 History and Notable Players